pa2si/my-latin-event/README.md

 - implement a feature where i can say "going".
   - create a page where i can see all my "goings" and include a calendar overview
 - implement a follow creator action and section where i can see all events from the followed creator
+- in my event the list shall have a select all button

 WHATS DONE IN VERSIONS

+v 0.1.37

+- refacture prisma schema model relations in order to make profileId the main reference in the db.
+  - refacture all necessary server actions to achieve that goal as well (except the ones that were not in use yet)
+  - refacture followToggleButton and FollowToggleForm
+- toast now displays only 4000ms

 v 0.1.36